JohnSnowLabs/spark-nlp/docs/_posts/2020-08-19-explain_clinical_doc_cra_en.md

 val cra_pipeline = new PretrainedPipeline("explain_clinical_doc_cra","en","clinical/models")

-val result = cra_pipeline.fullAnnotate("""Patient has a headache for the last 2 weeks and appears anxious when she walks fast.
-No alopecia noted.
-She denies pain.""")(0)
+val result = cra_pipeline.fullAnnotate("""She is admitted to The John Hopkins Hospital 2 days ago with a history of gestational diabetes mellitus diagnosed.
+She denied pain and any headache.She was seen by the endocrinology service and she was discharged on 03/02/2018 on 40 units of insulin glargine, 12 units of insulin lispro, and metformin 1000 mg two times a day.
+She had close follow-up with endocrinology post discharge.
+""")(0)

 ```
 </div>